stijnhusniaux/exercises/04-scripting/01-argv/01-hello-world/explanations.md

 print('bla')
 ```

-You can leave the first line out, it's simply meant to tell you
+Ypyttou can leave the first line out, it's simply meant to tell you
 what the name of the file is.
 To run this script, enter the following command in a terminal (*not* a Python shell):